BoonMeister/Get-SMARTAttributes/README.md

 The name or IP address of a computer to query.
 The default is the local PC.

+-NoWarning (Switch)

+Supresses warnings when no data is returned for a disk.

 INPUTS
 ------
-System.Int32, System.String
+System.UInt32

-You can pipe an object to this function with a valid property name & type representing the disk index.
+You can pipe an object to this function with a valid property name representing the disk index.

 OUTPUTS
 -------